mahmodmasoud2009/NYTimesAndroid/README.md

 * We use recyclerview to display news from NYTimes api

-* the source code is writed uiing clean object oriented structre and with standard naming convention and scope for the variables
+* the source code is written using clean object oriented structure and with standard naming convention and scope for the variables

-* and finally you can downlaod the source code and test it using test unit you need or open it using android studio
+* and finally you can downlaod the source code and test it by open project using android studio

 thanks and regards